javiserna/vsini/README.md

 ```zsh
 $ python results.py
 ```
-This script will organize the historial of measurements (Fourier.out) line by line for the set of spectra imported and processed by the user.
-Finally it will gives you a file called "results.csv" with the spectra name, vsini and vsini uncertainty.
+This script will organize the historical measurements located in the file "Fourier.out" For the set of spectra imported and the set of lines processed by the user.
+Finally, the user will have a file called "results.csv" with the spectra name, vsini, and vsini uncertainty.

 ------